Skip to main content.

 Download as pdf

 We stand in Burgdorf and marvel.
-At the castle which towers high above the city on a cliff and at the "Gysnauflühe", four striking sandstone formations that rise on the right bank of the river Emme.
-The Gysnauflühe and the former Zähringer fortress are the landmarks of the city and lend themselves perfectly to being combined on this family-friendly tour of discovery.
+At the castle that towers on a rock above the town and at the Gysnauflühe, four striking sandstone formations rising on the right bank of the Emme.
+The Gysnauflühe and the former Zähringen fortress are the town's landmarks and can be wonderfully linked on this family-friendly discovery route.

-From the train station, you first walk down one of the many paths to the river Emme next to the "Waldeggbrügg".
-We cross the bridge and the river Emme, then climb the Waldegghole and already find ourselves in the middle of the Gysnauflühe nature reserve.
-The marked hiking trail meanders from rock wall to rock wall through the forest, and there is much for children to discover: lizards lurking under gnarled roots, mushrooms that are best only looked at and, from the first sandstone formation ("Flue"), a magnificent view over the city and the castle opposite.
-The steep descent down to St. Bartholomew's Chapel is also an adventure in itself.
-The chapel was also called the "Siechenkapelle" (hospice chapel) in the past, as it served as a place of worship for the lepers who had to live outside the city walls.
-Today, the chapel holds worship and wedding services, and doubles as a concert venue.
-At the Wynigebrügg (bridge), we reach the Emme again and walk at our own pace back to Burgdorf station.
+From the train station, you first walk down to the Emme and the Waldeggbrügg.
+We cross the bridge and the Emme, then climb the Waldegghole, entering the nature reserve of the Gysnauflühe.
+The hiking trail winds from rock to rock through the forest, with plenty to discover for children: lizards hiding under gnarled roots, mushrooms best admired but not touched, and from the first rock a lovely view over the town and the castle.
+The steep descent down to the Bartholomäus Chapel is also adventurous.
+The chapel was formerly called the Siechenkapelle, as it served leprosy patients who had to live outside the city walls as a place of worship.
+Today the chapel is used for services, weddings, and concerts.
+At the Wynigebrügg we reach the Emme again and walk back individually from there to Burgdorf train station.

 Tip from the author